Is it fantasy? Is it sci-fi? I have no idea, but I found Mirage by Somaiya Daud interesting enough.

 Book review: Mirage by Somaiya Daud (Mirage #1)

-I rated Mirage by Somaiya Daud four stars on Goodreads.
+I rated Mirage by Somaiya Daud three stars on Goodreads.
 While I really enjoyed the plot and the world and its characters, something was missing for me.
 Amani spent a lot of time in her head worrying and thinking about those she loves, but I think I wanted to learn more about Maram.
 She seemed to disappear for days and weeks at a time with no real interaction with Amani.
 And just when I was starting to peel away the layers, the book ended.

 But maybe the sequel will continue to unravel who Maram is.
 I’ll just have to read and find out.